 Instructions

-- Then serve with your favorite dipping sauce.
+- Serve warm with your favorite dipping sauce and enjoy.

 Recipe Video